networkteam/nwt-gulpfile/README.md

-# gulpfile.js
+# @networkteam/gulpfile

-gulpfile.js is a delicious blend of tasks and build tools poured into [Gulp](http://gulpjs.com/) to form a full-featured modern asset pipeline.
-You can easily be integrated to the development environment and site or app structure.
+@networkteam/gulpfile is a so called hard-fork of the public package [gulpfile.js](https://github.com/jonnitto/gulpfile.js) by [jonnitto](https://github.com/jonnitto) .

+The main reason behind this kind of fork is the way we want to use this package.
+It is inspired by the package.json of create-react-app.

 ## Usage